Drug Prevention on Halloween: Beware of Drug-laced Candies

 Authorities have warned about the potential hazards found in Halloween candy.
 In one instance, they found methamphetamine in a child’s trick-or-treat candy.

 Parents should check their children’s candy before allowing them to consume the treats.
-With careful inspection, you can better tell drug-laced edibles apart from real candy.
+You can better tell drug-laced edibles apart from real candy with careful inspection.

 Drug Prevention: How Parents Can Help

 Here are a few basic rules that parents and caregivers might want to follow for their kids’ safety: